What's New

 "Renewable Energy Generation."

-almost all environmental groups oppose it.
+almost all environmental groups opposed it.

 - Proposition 8 (see